Svelte Quickstart

 If you haven't obtained your OpenAI API key, you can do so by signing up on the OpenAI website.

-Setup Your Application
+Set Up Your Application

 Start by creating a new SvelteKit application.
 This command will create a new directory named my-ai-app